ecmdeveloper/ecmdeveloper.github.io/plugin/actions.md

 ![preview_delete]({{ site.url }}/plugin/images/preview_delete.png)

 When this wizard page is finished a delete confirmation is requested and the objects are being deleted.
 During the delete action this operation may be canceled.
 In this case there is no rollback of the items already deleted.
-## Download
-The content of documents can be downloaded using the __Download__ command of the context menu.
-This menu contains the same sub items as the <a title="View" href="/actions/view/">__View__ </a>command, but instead of opening a viewer the content can be downloaded into the current Eclipse workspace.
-The user is prompted for a filename and a location in the workspace.
-If a existing document in the workspace is about to be overwritten then a confirmation is asked.